lzhice/QtMailer/README.md

 in */usr/lib* and */usr/include* by default.
 You can change the PREFIX (/usr) by using the PREFIX-Variable in qmake.

+If you want to build the whole project (incl. examples) using Qt-Creator don't use shadow-build cause it breaks the paths used in the projectfiles.

 ### Unix & Linux
     % cd src
     % qmake